 Why Mobile Security Matters In The US?

-While US business owners often acknowledge that it’s a top priority to protect their assets, many maintain a sore blind spot regarding cybersecurity.
+While US business owners often acknowledge that protecting their assets is a top priority, many maintain a sore blind spot regarding cybersecurity.
 Some even doubt they’ll ever be the target of a hacker because their business is small.
 However, information from small companies is actually valuable to hackers.
-The 2019 Data Breaches Investigations Report from Verizon reveals that 43 percent of breaches involved small business operators.
+Verizon’s 2019 Data Breaches Investigations Report reveals that 43 percent of breaches involved small business operators.

 Businesses often invest heavily in mobile infrastructure, including smartphones, to improve productivity across the board.
 The company may provide these devices or implement a Bring-Your-Own-Device (BYOD) arrangement.
 This is the point where cybersecurity might become a problem.